cvedovini/wp-linkedin/readme.txt

 There are two shortcodes available:

 * [li_profile] displays your LinkedIn profile
-* [li_recommendations width="480" length="200"] displays a rotating scroller with the recommendations you received
+* [li_recommendations width="480" length="200" interval="1000"] displays a rotating scroller with the recommendations you received

 To customize the rendering of both shortcodes you must create a `linkedin` folder in your theme and then copy the template file you want to modify.
 The default template files, `recommendations.php` and `profile.php`, are located in the plugin's `template` folder.

 == Changelog ==

+= version 1.1.0 =
+- Adding the `interval` attribute to the shortcode and the widget to control the scroller's speed

 = version 1.0.2 =
 - Changing version of jQuery Tools to avoid conflicting with WP's jQuery